 Question: Is there a dollar limit on the work order for planned versus actual for the BPO?

 ANSWER: Yes, there will be a limit that is managed internally within Hess.
 Additionally, your BPO is checked “unlimited”, but is set up for $1.00 (internal administrative reasons).
 Note that you will see a RED PO alert on all BPO invoices for this reason, but this will not cause your invoice to fail.

 Question: Does the PO handle materials any differently?
 (Do we need to do anything different?)

-ANSWER: The Material PO (Discrete PO only) allows for invoicing against one PO, multiple PO reference lines and multiple charge codes.
+ANSWER: The Material PO (451xxxxxxx) allows for invoicing against one PO, multiple PO reference lines and multiple charge codes.
 Any excess material purchased on a PO will be returned to the Supplier and not to inventory.

-* BPOs should not be used for Warehouse inventory, only Discrete (Standard) POs.
+* BPOs should not be used for Warehouse inventory, only Discrete Material (Standard) POs.

 eCommerce and Open Invoice Software

 Question: With all of the other Open Invoice customers, will we have the ability to upload into Open Invoice?

 ANSWER: If you have the ability to extract a download from your accounting system, you can use third party tools to upload directly into Open Invoice.
 Uploading invoices directly from your accounting system into Open Invoice through LIDO (Log in/Drop of) is available and Supplier Link is now available.
 Contact Open Invoice directly for more details.

 Question: Do we have an eCommerce integration plan for those who are not in eCommerce?